The Impactful Accountant

 Public accounting major Angelina Prevete ’22 has planned conferences, launched a volunteer opportunity that won her an award, and even interned at Estée Lauder—twice!
 Look out, world.
 Prevete is making a serious impact.

 Angelina Prevete ’22 is a student who defines campus involvement.
-She’s currently pursuing the BBA/MBA Public Accounting combined degree program, works as an associate for the student-run business Pace Fit, and has helped launch and run a number of conferences and volunteer opportunities, all while interning for the likes of Deloitte, Marks Paneth, and most recently, Estée Lauder.
+She’s currently pursuing the BBA/MBA Public Accounting combined degree program, works as an associate for the student-run business Pace Fit, and has helped launch and run a number of conferences and volunteer opportunities, all while participating in programs at Deloitte and Marks Paneth, and most recently, interning at Estée Lauder.
 Talk about ambition!

 Initially, though, Prevete had her mind set on one day becoming a pediatrics doctor.
 “I loved helping children and science had been something that I really had a passion all throughout high school,” she explained.
 However, as graduation loomed, Prevete realized science had always been more of a hobby for her, not a career path.
 “The other thing that I really enjoyed was numbers—specifically math.”
 She proceeded to research all the majors that fell into this subject area, and discovered accounting.
 “I knew that I wanted to get the most of my time here at Pace, and the five-year program seemed like a sure way to do that.”